-Comment ID Section of the Waste Plan Question 3 - Positively Prepared Do you consider the document is legally compliant?
-Do you consider the document is Sound?
-Respondent Full Name Details of why the document is not legally compliant or unsound?
-Details of what changes are considered necessary to make the document legally compliant DCC Officer Comments Modifications PS D- WP 347 Policy 16 - Natural resources WH White Limited Mr Brett Spiller WHW considers Policy 16 titled "Natural resources to be positively prepared, justified, effective and consistent with national policy.
-Your support is welcomed None PS D- WP 215 Policy 17 - Flood risk Environment Agency Ms Katherine Burt Strategic Flood Risk Assessment (SFRA) Page 12 " we would query the reference to the River Parrett.
-We suggest amending the text to read¦, Rivers Wriggle and Yeo (headwater sub-catchments of the River Parrett), ¦ Chapter 6 " only a cursory mention of more recent flood events in Dorset is noted.
+1 1 1 1 1 design quality Policy 15 - Sustai nable WHW considers Policy 15 titled ~ Sustainable construction and operation constr of facilities to be positively prepared, justified, effective and consistent uction with national policy.
+The policy could, however, be improved through an and additional paragraph to the effect that "alterations to existing facilities will be supported where they would enhance operational efficiency or are PSD- operati on of \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ required to satisfy the requirements of other statutory regimes.
+The latter WP3 facilitie WH White might, for instance, be dictated by changes in Environmental Permitting or 46 S Limited Health and Safety and manifest itself in physical alterations.
+Policy 16 - PSD- Natural WP3 resour WH White WHW considers Policy 16 titled "Natural resources to be positively 47 ces Limited prepared, justified, effective and consistent with national policy.
+Strategic Flood Risk Assessment (SFRA) Page 12 " we would query the reference to the River Parrett.
+We suggest amending the text to read!, Rivers Wriggle and Yeo (headwater sub-catchments of the River Parrett), Chapter 6 " only a cursory mention of more recent flood events in Dorset is noted.
 We suggest more information is provided in respect of more recent events, notably the July 2012 event, and the storms during the winter of 2013/14.
 We suggest including these events in Table 5.
-The Lead Local Flood Authority (LLFA) will be able to provide details, as relevant for inclusion within the SFRA, for these flood events.
-We suggest updating sections entitled ~Fluvial flooding and ~Flooding from the sea as appropriate.
-Your helpful comments are noted.
-The SFRA will be updated as recommended.
-No modifications to the Plan but update to the SFRA proposed.
-PS D- WP 348 Policy 17 - Flood risk Mr Brett Spiller WHW considers Policy 17 titled Flood Risk to be positively prepared, justified, effective and consistent with national policy.
-Your support is welcomed Noted PS D- WP 269 Policy 18 - Biodiversit y and geological interest Natural England Nick Squirrel Natural England support Policy 18 and the corresponding paragraphs setting out the considerations in further detail.
-There are no allocations which involve direct land take of protected sites which is welcome.
-However historical activities such as minerals extraction have led to subsequent waste uses coming forward in close proximity to protected sites.
-This gives rise to concerns about the impacts of additional levels of aerial pollutants such as ammonia and nitrogen compounds either from increased levels of transportation, from on-site waste management/processing or other processes such as Waste to Energy which generate increased aerial deposition.
-This is a concern around the Dorset Heaths SPA/Ramsar and Dorset Heathlands SAC which are low nutrient systems as well as within the Poole Harbour Catchment where there is a Nitrogen reduction in Poole Harbour SPD established by four Competent Local Planning Authorities.
-Proposed allocations will need to consider this matter with clarity and based upon evidence of likely effects.
-Natural England advises that there are a range of avoidance/mitigation options available and Policy 18 Your support is welcomed Noted
+The Policy Lead Local Flood Authority (LLFA) will be able to provide details, as PSD- 17 - relevant for inclusion within the SFRA, for these flood events.
+We suggest WP2 Flood Environment updating sections entitled "Fluvial flooding and "Flooding from the sea as 15 risk Agency appropriate.
+Policy 7 igonoy appropriation PSD- 17 - WP3 Flood WHW considers Policy 17 titled ~Flood Risk to be positively prepared, 48 risk justified, effective and consistent with national policy.
+TION + + Natural England support Policy 18 and the corresponding paragraphs setting out the considerations in further detail.
+There are no allocations which involve direct land take of protected sites which is welcome. · · However historical activities such as minerals extraction have led to subsequent waste uses coming forward in close proximity to protected sites.
+This gives rise to concerns about the impacts of additional levels of aerial pollutants such as ammonia and nitrogen compounds either from increased levels of transportation, from on-site waste management/processing or other processes such as Waste to Energy Policy which generate increased aerial deposition.
+This is a concern around the 18 - Dorset Heaths SPA/Ramsar and Dorset Heathlands SAC which are low Biodiv nutrient systems as well as within the Poole Harbour Catchment where ersity there is a Nitrogen reduction in Poole Harbour SPD established by four and Competent Local Planning Authorities.
+Proposed allocations will need to geologi consider this matter with clarity and based upon evidence of likely effects.
+PSD- cal Natural England advises that there are a range of avoidance/mitigation WP2 interes Natural options available and Policy 18 provides a firm position on the need to 69 t England avoid direct harm. •